Let me get something straight from the get-go…

 In fact, websites that market to personas are 2-5 times more effective than those that have generalist copy.

-You should use these buyer personas to create a content strategy that helps guide your customers along a journey through awareness, research and finally to purchase decision.
+You should use these buyer personas to create a content strategy that helps guide your customers along a journey through awareness, research, and finally purchase.

 Below is a graphical representation of a buyer persona template: